-Jessica Craig-Martin was born in Hanover, New Hampshire and lives and works in New York City.
-As a photographer who has worked for Vogue and Vanity Fair, among others, Craig-Martin has had ready access to the glitz and glamour of well-heeled society.
-Cropped and obliquely angled, Craig-Martin’s photographs rarely allow for the identification of her subject’s faces, thus subverting the concept of society page party pictures, and instead points towards the baubles, plumage and the telling details which offer commentary on society’s obsession with surface.
+Jessica Craig-Martin lives and works in New York City.
+As a photographer, she seeks caught moments at exclusive events all over the world.
+In her work, Craig-Martin delivers sharp observations of well-heeled society at play.
+Cropped and obliquely angled, Craig-Martin’s photographs rarely allow for the identification of her subject’s faces, thus subverting the concept of society page party pictures, and instead points towards the baubles, plumage and telling details which offer commentary on society’s obsession with surface.

-CRAIG-MARTIN’s reportage and fashion stories have featured in Vanity Fair, The New York Times Magazine, BIG, Self Service, Index, i-D, Harper’s Bazaar, Paper and various international Vogues.
+Craig-Martin’s reportage and fashion stories are featured in Vanity Fair, The New York Times Magazine, Self Service, New York Magazine, Paper, V Magazine, GQ, Another Magazine, i-D, Numero, The New Yorker, Kidswear, SleazeNation, Harper’s Bazaar, Purple Magazine, and Vogue, among others.

-Commercially, her clients include Kate Spade, Saks Fifth Avenue, Aldo, Hogan, Piaget, Remy Martin, Schweppes, Ian Schrager Group, HP, Microsoft, Target and H&M.
+Her commercial clients include Bottega Veneta, Kate Spade, Tiffany &Co., Johnny Walker, Saks Fifth Avenue, Tod’s Group, Piaget, American Express, Remy Martin, Microsoft Corp., Schweppes Corp., Ian Schrager Hotels, Target Corp. and H&M.

 Solo shows include PS1/MOMA,New York, Galerie Andres Thalmann, Zurich, Greenberg van Doren Fine Art, New York, Colette, Paris, Catherine Hug Gallery, Paris, Dorothee de Pauw Gallery, Brussels, Winston Wachter Gallery,Washington, Galleria Maze,Turin, Interim Art, London, and El Museo Nacional Centro de Arte Reina Sofia, Madrid.